HomeLatest NewsCyber SecurityTrend Micro signs agreement with NISC to share threat information

 Register Now →

-“We have always considered the bad guys to be our main competitors – they are the ones we work to stop,” said Eva Chen, co-founder and chief executive officer for Trend Micro.
+“We have always considered the bad guys to be our main competitors – they are the ones we work to stop,” said Eva Chen, co-founder and for Trend Micro.
 “Collaborative agreements like this one with NISC are critical for our efforts to make the exchange of digital information safer.
 We are proud to provide our leading global threat intelligence to this strong organization so we can fight cybercrime together.”

 The company stressed that cyberattacks originate from all over the world, which makes the use of truly global threat intelligence essential.
-Trend Micro claimed that few cybersecurity companies have the breadth of threat intelligence that it can offer the NISC, particularly as it relates to regional data across Asia from numerous countries and local languages.
+Trend Micro claimed that few cybersecurity companies have the breadth of threat intelligence data that it can offer the NISC, particularly as it relates to regional data across from numerous countries and local languages.

 Get the day's headlines from Tech Observer straight in your inbox